All Episodes

 That's exactly why I put those two stories together.

-The New York Times, why men aren't working and what they're doing, and most women are choosing to stay home and raise the children.
+The New York Times, Why Men Aren't Working and What They're Doing, and most women are choosing to stay home and raise the children.

-Today's youth are less trusting of their neighbors, less supportive of the welfare state, and less likely to vote.
+Why the millennials, today's youth, are less trusting of their neighbors, less supportive of the welfare state, and less likely to vote.

 Today's youth feel that people should stand on their own two feet.

-They're more likely to start a business, and they are increasingly relying on the bank of mom and dad.
+They are less likely to vote or say they are religious, they're more likely to start a business, and they are increasingly relying on the bank of mom and dad.

-Uh and it is different.
+And it is different.

 There's no question about it.

-So that's this Americans' dissatisfaction with government tops concerns, Gallup says.
+So, that's this Americans' dissatisfaction with government tops concerns, Gallup says.

-Yet we're all in a good mood, and we're uh so happy with economic growth.
+There's so much conflicting stuff out there, yet we're all in a good mood, and we're so happy with economic growth.

-Americans' dissatisfaction with the government tops every concern they have.
+Here's Gallup: Americans' dissatisfaction with the government tops every concern they have.

 This next one, this was in the Wall Street Journal on December 30th.

-This is a fascinating one.
+This is a fascinating one: The Christian Heart of American Exceptionalism.

-And that more Americans are Christian and believe in Christianity than anyone would tell you that anyone would believe.
+and that more Americans are Christian and believe in Christianity than anyone would tell you that anyone would believe, and that it is the source of the values that constitute American exceptionalism.

-So that's coming up.
+So, that's coming up.

 Christians now outnumber communists in China.

-2016, Democrats on Thin Ice with white working class voters.
+2016, Democrats on thin ice with white working-class voters.

-Now we've known this since November of 2011 or 2012.
+Now, we've known this since November of 2011 or 2012.

-Just gotta get to it.
+Just got to get to it.

-Now back to the phones.
+Now, back to the phones.

-And this is Austin and Dallas.
+And this is Austin in Dallas.

 Austin, great to have you on the EIB network, sir.